Richiban/CodeFlea/README.md

         }
 ```

-A block is defined as a sequence of lines that are either continuously joined to the block start (i.e. they are not separated by blank lines), or are indented further the first line of the block.
+A block is defined as a sequence of lines that are either:

+-   continuously joined to the block start (i.e. they are not separated by blank lines)
+-   indented further the block start

-Due to the fact that CodeFlea is entirely based on whitespace and operators it should just work in any programming language, whether it's Javascript, C#, F#, Haskell, V, or Python:
+Due to the fact that CodeFlea is entirely based on whitespace and operators it should just work in any programming language, whether it's Javascript, F#, Haskell, V, Python or others.

 Example 2, Python: